 Acting greats Eddie Marsan (Back to Black, Ray Donovan) and Juliet Stevenson (Truly, Madly, Deeply) have also been cast as King Edward and Lady Emma, respectively.

-Jean-Marc Barr (Rivages) will be King Henry, and Luther Ford (young Prince Harry in The Crown) will portray Tostig.
+Jean-Marc Barr (Rivages) will portray King Henry I of France, and Luther Ford (who was a young Prince Harry in The Crown) will play Tostig.

 James Norton also serves as an executive producer alongside series creator Michael Robert Johnson (who previously wrote 2014's Pompeii and 2009's Sherlock Holmes) and his business partner Kitty Kaletsky.
 James and Kitty recently produced Playing Nice with their company Rabbit Track Pictures, where he also played one of the main characters.